mmangelos/447-covid-project/README.md

 ## Authors

-The Hackers: Mitchell, Will, Minh-Tri, Alex, and Tom
+Mitchell, Will, Minh-Tri, Alex, and Tom

 ## Project Structure